 The course is assessed both practically (30% of final mark), with performance graded in 3 sports, and theoretically (60% of final mark) in 2 x 60 min written examinations.
 Additionally, students will also carry out a project where they analyse their performance and fitness in a chosen activity, plan and implement an action plan in order to improve (10% of final mark).

-In Year 9, 10 and 11 students will attend 1 practical lesson focusing on individual skills and techniques, and also how they are applied within the game/competition.
+In Year 9, 10 and 11 students will attend their core PE practical lessons focusing on individual skills and techniques, and also how they are applied within the game/competition.
 Students will also attend 2 theoretical lessons in order to develop the knowledge and understanding of the course content.

 This specification is particularly suitable for students who wish to continue their studies in further education and for those who are interested in sport and exercise related career opportunities.